lukaszraczylo/graphql-monitoring-proxy/README.md

 With the `PURGE_METRICS_ON_CRAWL` enabled, the `graphql_proxy_requests_failed`, `graphql_proxy_requests_skipped` and `graphql_proxy_requests_succesful` metrics will remain between resets.

-If you prefer more control over the metrics purging - you can enable `PURGE_METRICS_ON_TIMER` environment variable and set the interval in seconds.
-This will allow you to purge the metrics on a regular basis, for example every 90 seconds.
-It could be better solution if you have multiple crawlers checking the metrics endpoints and you want to avoid the situation when metrics are purged by for example healthcheck.
+`PURGE_METRICS_ON_TIMER` purges metrics on a regular basis and defaults to `1800` seconds (about 30 minutes).
+Set it to a different number of seconds, for example `90`, to change the interval, or to `0` to disable timer-based purging.
+This can be a better solution than `PURGE_METRICS_ON_CRAWL` if you have multiple crawlers checking the metrics endpoint and you want to avoid the situation where metrics are purged by, for example, a healthcheck.

 #### Healthcheck